 In the implementation phase, marketing managers identify and evaluate different opportunities by engaging in a process known as segmentation, targeting, and positioning (STP).
 They then are responsible for implementing the marketing mix using the four Ps.

+AACSB: Analytical Thinking

+Accessibility: Keyboard Navigation

+Blooms: Remember

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy be the elements of a marketing plan.
+Difficulty: 1 Easy

+Learning Objective: 02-02 Describe the elements of a marketing plan.

+Topic: Elements of the Marketing Plan

 16. Relative market share is an example of a marketing metric.